culanomeara/adventureswithwood/README.md

 _IN GITPOD / ENV.PY_

-1. Set DEVELOPMENT varialbe to 0!
+1. Set DEVELOPMENT variable to 0!
 2. Add a few more settings--> X_FRAME_OPTIONS = 'SAMEORIGIN'
     * Without this, the summer note editor would no longer work when we deploy the project.
 This is due to Cross-Origin Resource Sharing, which tells the browser which resources are permitted to be loaded.
 3. Save, add and commit as "deployment commit", and push to github.

 _IN HEROKU..._